 For healthcare and service providers

 If you have concerns of a case, cluster or outbreak in your facility, or would like to report a death due to COVID-19, please report the case using this online form.

-Examples include long-term care facilities, senior living communities, supportive or transitional housing, homeless shelters, healthcare settings.
+Examples include long-term care facilities, senior living communities, supportive or transitional housing, homeless service sites, or healthcare settings.